Elementary School Handbooks

 Please sign up for our SchoolMessenger system to receive instant updates to your phone or email.

-Before the school day begins, listen to the local radio stations for school closings beginning at 6:30 am on inclement weather days.
-Specific stations include AM: WGY (810) and FM: WRVE (99.5), WFLY(92.3), and WYJB (95.5).
-Local television stations also run school closings: Capital News 9 (9), WNYT (13), WRGB (6), WTEN (10), and WXXA (23).
+School closings will be announced as early as possible once a decision has been made.
 The best form of notification of this information would be to sign up for SchoolMessenger.
 You can do this by visiting the school district website.
 By signing up you will receive this information by an email or it can even be sent to your cell phone.
+Closings may also be found on some local news stations/websites, such as; New Channel 13, Times Union and WTEN.
 During the school day, if you think the weather may cause an early dismissal, please listen for reports.
 With well over 500 students we need your help and cooperation to run the buses on schedule.
 Please work with your child to make sure he/she knows what to do if no one is at home or a door is locked.
 Making alternate arrangements early in the school year will enable your child to be aware of a safe place to go.

 If the school is opening late or closing early, keep in mind that Kids Club will also be closed.